Transcatheter aortic valve replacement: Devices

-Medtronic's CoreValve Transcatheter Aortic Valve is constructed of a self-expanding Nitinol frame and delivered through the femoral artery.
+Medtronic's CoreValve Transcatheter Aortic Valve is constructed of a self-expanding Nitinol (nickel titanium) frame and delivered through the femoral artery.
 This device received FDA approval in January 2014.

-Boston Scientific's Lotus Valve system was awarded CE approval in October 2013.
+Boston Scientific's Lotus Valve system was awarded CE mark approval in October 2013.
 It allows the final position to be assessed and evaluated before release and has been designed to minimise regurgitation.
+Boston Scientific has since retired the device as of January 11, 2021.
+This was primarily due to difficulty regarding the ability to reposition and recapture the valve.

 St Jude Medical's Portico Transcatheter aortic valve received European CE mark approval in December 2013.
 The valve is repositionable before release to ensure accurate placement helping to improve patient outcomes.

 Edwards' Sapien aortic valve is made from bovine pericardial tissue and is implanted via a catheter-based delivery system.
 It is approved by the FDA for use in the US.

 Implantation

 The devices are implanted without open heart surgery.
 The valve delivery system is inserted in the body, the valve is positioned and then implanted inside the diseased aortic valve, and then the delivery system is removed.
-The catheter based delivery system can be inserted into the body from one of several sites.
+The catheter-based delivery system can be inserted into the body from one of several sites.
+Pre-procedural planning includes aortic valve annulus measurements and possible procedural complication likelihood.
+The standard for preoperative plans is to perform a multi-detector computed angiotomography (MDCT), which delivers the information required.
+Magnetic resonance imaging (MRI) and 3D echocardiography is an alternative.

+Transfemoral approach

 The transfemoral approach requires the catheter and valve to be inserted via the femoral artery.
 Similar to coronary artery stenting procedures, this is accessed via a small incision in the groin, through which the delivery system is slowly fed along the artery to the correct position at the aortic valve.
 A larger incision in the groin may be required in some circumstances.
+The femoral artery (via transfemoral approach) is the traditional access for percutaneous aortic valve implantation.

+Transapical approach

 The transapical approach sees the catheter and valve inserted through the tip of the heart and into the left ventricle.
 Under general anesthesia, a small surgical incision is made between the ribs, followed by a small puncture of the heart.
 The delivery system is then fed slowly to the correct position at the aortic valve.
 The puncture in the heart is then sutured shut.

+Transaortic approach

 The transaortic approach sees the catheter and valve inserted through the top of the right chest.
 Under general anesthesia, a small surgical incision is made alongside the right upper breastbone, followed by a small puncture of the aorta.
 The delivery system is then fed slowly to the correct position at the aortic valve.
 The hole in the aorta is then sutured shut.